Hydrochlorothiazide (hye-droe-klor-oh-THYE-a-zide), Triamterene (trye-AM-ter-een)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have diabetes, lupus, gout, pancreatitis, liver disease, or kidney stones.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease (including cirrhosis), diabetes, glaucoma, gout, lupus, pancreatitis, weakened immune system, electrolyte imbalance (such as low chloride, potassium, or sodium), or a history of kidney stones.

 - This medicine may make your skin more sensitive to sunlight.
 Use a sunscreen when you are outdoors.
 Avoid sunlamps and tanning beds.